andrewharmellaw/deck-invert-your-participation-mode/PITCHME.md

 Hopefully some / all of what I’m about to share will be useful to you.

+I've only a short period of time, so I want to tell you about attending my first open spaces, and then about putting on my first open spaces.

+I'd be SUPER-HAPPY to take questions, and have a chat about all this at the end or afterwards over social media or whatever.
+(I could talk about this FOR EVER.)

 ---

 # Part 2 - My first open spaces